The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s The Steering Wheel, Oct 1982, a signed Photographic Print from 1982, is estimated to be worth between £13,500 and £20,000.
-This is a rare artwork with an auction history of three total sales since its entry to the market on 18th April 2001.
+The value of David Hockney's The Steering Wheel, Oct 1982, a signed Photographic Print from 1982, is estimated to be worth between £13,000 and £19,000.
+This artwork has been sold three times at auction since its initial sale on 18th April 2001.
 The edition size of this artwork is limited to 20.

 Meaning & Analysis